Suchit0807/suchit-portfolio/README.md

 * **Web Development (for Technical Blogs):** HTML, CSS, JavaScript (Vanilla JS), Responsive Design
 * **Tools & Libraries:** Font Awesome, Prism.js (for syntax highlighting in blogs)

-*(Review this list and add any other relevant technologies you used across your projects)*

 ---